Polar Ignite 3 Titanium

 We want to keep our database up-to-date and we regularly delete out-of-date and unnecessary personal information.
 We only store the information as long as is necessary to fulfil the purpose for which it was collected or required by law.
-You can find more information on the storage times in the service-specific sections.
+You can find more information on the retention times in the service-specific sections.
 You may also contact us using the contact information provided below.

-In some of Polar’s services, you can manage your personal information yourself.
+In most of Polar’s services, you can manage your personal information yourself.
 We recommend that you check the accuracy of your information occasionally and correct it when necessary.
 You are responsible for the accuracy of the information you provide.

 You always have the right to access your personal information.
-In some of the services, direct access is possible, and when necessary, our Customer Care can assist you and deliver a copy of the personal information we have of you.
+In most of the services, direct access is possible, and when necessary, our Customer Care can assist you and deliver a copy of the personal information we have of you.
 You have the right to know what information pertaining to you has been collected, what this information is used for, and the parties, if any, that it has been disclosed to.
 To verify your identity in order to carry out your request, we may have to ask for additional information.